-The Regional Pacific NDC Hub will have a core team of experts based at SPC in Suva and SPREP in Apia (and funding permitting SPC in FSM) available to deliver technical assistance directly in coordination with existing mechanisms.
+The Regional Pacific NDC Hub will have one core team of experts based at SPC in Suva and SPREP in Apia (and funding permitting SPC in FSM) to coordinate the delivery of the NDC Hub activities and to deliver technical assistance directly in coordination with existing mechanisms.
 In addition to the core team additional technical assistance will be provided as required.